DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/workspace/res-gp-and-shared-res.md

 ## Differences in Resource Types

-- Resource Groups: Can bind to clusters, cluster-namespaces, multi-clouds, multi-cloud namespaces, grids, and grid-namespaces.
+- Resource Groups: Can bind to clusters, cluster-namespaces, multiclouds, multicloud namespaces, meshs, and mesh-namespaces.
 - Shared Resources: Can only bind to clusters.

 ## Similarities between Resource Groups and Shared Resources